Shaquille O’Neal Weighs In On School Safety And Banning Guns In The Aftermath Of Parkland

 “The government should give law enforcement more money.
 Give more money, you recruit more people, and the guys that are not ready to go on the streets, you put them in front of the schools…you put ’em behind the schools, you put ’em inside the schools…”

-Shaq, whose stepfather was an U.S. army sergeant, also noted that “I grew up on a military base, and there was always military police in front of the school, behind the school…We didn’t have a lot of 3 p.m. fights.”
+Shaq, whose stepfather was a U.S. army sergeant, also noted that “I grew up on a military base, and there was always military police in front of the school, behind the school…We didn’t have a lot of 3 p.m. fights.”

 He is also a fan of more strict background checks for gun purchases.

-Parenthetically, one sheriff in Ohio — in a county where that has already experienced a school shooting — is offering free firearms training to teachers and other school personnel leading to a concealed carry license, and hundreds of educators and others signed up.
-It be will left to the local school board to determine if they can carry on campus, however.
+Parenthetically, one sheriff in Ohio — in a county that has already experienced a school shooting — is offering free firearms training to teachers and other school personnel leading to a concealed carry license, and hundreds of educators and others signed up.
+It will be left to the local school board to determine if they can carry on campus, however.

 Shaq says more cops would be the way to prevent school shootings, rather than a ban on guns https://t.co/fz1OB6sHJL